databrickslabs/dbx/docs/guides/python/python_quickstart.md

     ```
     Use the [`findspark`](https://github.com/minrk/findspark) package in your local unit tests to correctly identify Apache Spark on the local path.

-After installing all of the dependencies, it's time to run local unit tests:
+After installing all the dependencies, it's time to run local unit tests:

 ```bash
 pytest tests/unit --cov